Terence Ray Solicitors owns and operates this site www.trsolicitors.co.uk

 We collect and process the following personal data from you:

 Identity and Contact Data, including your name, address, telephone number, date of birth, marital status, passport number, employment history, educational or professional background, tax status, employee number, job title and function, and other personal data concerning your preferences relevant to our services;

 Financial and Payment Data, including your bank account and other data necessary for processing payments and fraud prevention, including credit/debit card numbers, security code numbers and other related billing information;

-Business Information, including information provided in the course of the contractual or client relationship between you or your organization and Terence Ray Solicitors, or otherwise voluntarily provided by you or your organization;
+Business Information, including information provided in the course of the contractual or client relationship between you or your organisation and Terence Ray Solicitors, or otherwise voluntarily provided by you or your organisation;

 Information relevant to our legal advice, including personal data relevant to any dispute, grievance, investigation, arbitration, or other legal advice we have been asked to provide to you;

 Physical Access Data, relating to details of your visits to our premises;

 Sensitive personal data: In the course of our client services, we may represent you and/or your organisation in legal matters that require us to collect and use sensitive personal information relating to you (that is, information about your racial or ethnic origin, political opinions, religious beliefs, trade union activities, physical or mental health, sexual life and sexual orientation or details of criminal offences, or genetic or biometric data).

 If you provide information to us about any person other than yourself, your employees, counterparties, your advisers or your suppliers, you must ensure that they understand how their information will be used, and that they have given their permission for you to disclose it to us and for you to allow us, and our outsourced service providers, to use it.